openUC2/UC2-GIT/APPLICATIONS/APP_POL_Three_Polarizers/Readme.md

 width="450">
 </p>

 The effect of the angle between two linear polarizers can be seen in the video below.
-The intensity of passing light on the eye of observer through the polarizers changes when the wheel insert of polarization filter wheeled 45 angle.
+The intensity of passing light on the eye of the observer through the polarizers changes when the wheel insert of polarization filter wheeled 45 angles.

 <p align="center">
 <img src="./IMAGES/three_polarizers.gif"